 Thanks to a partnership with Samsung, RWU's newest technology (rCloud) is reducing costs for students and the University, boosting computing capacity across campus and allowing computer labs to become collaborative learning spaces.

 In 2014, the University’s marine biology program celebrated 40 years of teaching and research.
 The Center for Economic and Environmental Development (CEED) promotes the environmentally sustainable development of marine industries with a particular emphasis on aquaculture.

 Hands-on, practical opportunities are at the heart of an RWU legal education; so much so that they're built into the curriculum and explicitly guaranteed to every qualified student.
 For many, the experiences are formative enough to inspire career choices.
 Now, every RWU Law student has that opportunity.
 Learn more about Affordable Excellence at RWU Law.

 Most schools can boast that they offer students the chance to study abroad and to travel and learn about another culture, but not many provide a multitude of experiential learning opportunities around the world.
 At RWU, study abroad combines culture, classes and hands-on opportunities.

 When small classes, access to faculty members and research opportunities for undergraduates all come together, our students win.
 Thanks to faculty support, students like Sam '14 (pictured) are applying to (and receiving) prestigious NSF grants and pushing themselves further than they thought possible.

-With a commitment to inclusive excellence on campus, the University welcomes the most diverse class in school history this fall.
+Over the past few years, we've welcomed some of the most diverse classes in the school's history.
 The increase is due, in part, to programs designed to foster a sense of community; programs that inspired recent graduate and ILA scholar Tracy Smith ’13 to remain in Rhode Island after she landed a prestigious and highly sought-after fellowship at The Learning Community, a public charter school in Central Falls.